Agnibha-31/IoT-based-Smart-Adaptive-Street-Lighting-System/README.md

 4. Choose the board options that agree with the design metadata, such as two layers and 1.6 mm thickness.
 5. Inspect the manufacturer's final rendered preview before confirming the order.

-The folder-level fabrication instructions are available in [`PCB Fabrication/README.md`](./PCB%20Fabrication/README.md).

 ### Editable design sources